Kaznolan/Hack1_Online_Retail/README.md

 ## Credits

 * Code Instritute training materials
-* I used chat GPT to help with fixing errors and to help wiht interactive graph
+* I used chat GPT to help with fixing errors and to help with interactive graph and data cetegorisation

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* I would lie to thank Vasi for his help and guidance
+* I would lie to thank Mark and Neil for there demonstrations of knowledge
+* Lee Merchant and Teresa for their support and encoragement